Skip to main content

 Rowing, Finance, Startups & Growth Companies with Guy Rigby

-Guy Rigby is a returning guest to The Melting Pot.
+Guy Rigby is a returning guest to Mind Your F**king Business.
 Last time he was here, he was still at Smith and Williamson, responsible for founding their entrepreneurs’ practice, which oversees the financial affairs of hundreds of entrepreneurs and their businesses.
 He spoke about his book – From Vision to Exit: The Entrepreneurs Guide to Building and Selling a Business

 Since then, he’s rowed the Atlantic.
 And now, along with rowing partner David Murray, they hold the world record for the oldest pair ever to row any ocean.